 |11.||Nikon D7100||Y||stereo / mono||Y||Y||mini||2.0||-||-||-|

 |17.||Olympus XZ-1||Y||mono / -||-||-||mini||2.0||-||-||-|

 It is notable that the D7500 has a hotshoe, while the TG-5 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 So what is the bottom line?
 Which of the two cameras – the Nikon D7500 or the Olympus TG-5 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.